 It's time to say goodbye to South Korea and hello to Japan!
 Fly 1 hour to Fukuoka on the Japanese island of Kyushu.
 Your flight tickets will be provided locally.

-Your Japanese guide will meet you at Fukuoka Airport and welcome you to Japan.
+After you clear immigration, your Japanese guide will meet you at Fukuoka Airport and welcome you to Japan.
+Immigration may take up to one hour.
+Your guide is aware and will be waiting for you.

-Please note that this route was previously advertised as a 3 hour 40 minute ferry.
+Please note that this route was previously advertised as a 3 hour 40-minute ferry.
 Due to the recent suspension of the only suitable ferry, the ferry has been replaced by a flight.